Go there, go there, go there

 No hay anuncios

 The ECHR has declared the application inadmissible.
-But it must be said that it is neither a ruling, nor does it address the merits of the case, nor does it endorse the imposition of 25% Spanish in the entire system.
-The ECHR has motivated its decision with an exercise in fantastic literature and unfounded considerations that transcribe some fallacies and falsehoods constructed in recent years by the most rancid Spanish nationalism about an alleged prohibition of Spanish in schools, and of which the Spanish judge and ECHR magistrate María Elósegui, with positions close to the far-right, has become a spokesperson.
-The court's response, and this is relevant, refers to the European Charter for Regional or Minority Languages, but, surprisingly, to disregard it.
+But it must be said that it is neither a judgment, nor does it address the merits of the case, nor does it endorse the imposition of 25% Spanish in the entire system.
+The ECHR has motivated the decision with an exercise in fantastic literature and unfounded considerations that transcribe some fallacies and falsehoods constructed in recent years by the most rancid Spanish nationalism about an alleged prohibition of Spanish in schools, and of which the Spanish judge and ECHR magistrate María Elósegui, with positions close to the far-right, has become a spokesperson.
+The court's response, and this is relevant, refers to the European Charter for Regional or Minority Languages, but, surprisingly, to dismiss it.

 Cargando